ramirocabral/aws-solutions-architect-associate-notes-SAAC03/messaging/Kinesis.md

 - Firehouse has a single target

 ## Firehouse
-- load steaming data into data stores/ lakes and analytic tools
+- load steaming data into data stores/lakes and analytic tools
 - serverless
 - scales to data throughput
 - aws managed